Ken Irvine

 Kenneth John Irvine (5 March 1940 – 22 December 1990), also nicknamed "Mongo", was an Australian professional rugby league footballer who played in the 1950s, 1960s and 1970s.
 He holds the standing Australian record for the most tries in a first-grade career – 212.
-No other player has yet managed 200 tries in their Australian club career, with the closest to Irvine's tally being Melbourne Storm player Billy Slater, who scored 190.
-He is also the 2nd all-time top try-scorer for the Australian national team with 33, two behind Darren Lockyer's 35.
+Only one other player has managed 200 tries in their Australian club career, South Sydney Rabbitohs player Alex Johnston who has scored 210 tries.
+Irvine is also the 2nd all-time top try-scorer for the Australian national team with 33, two behind Darren Lockyer's 35.

 Irvine's great speed is legendary and he is regarded as Australia's greatest ever winger, being named in 2008 in the list of Australian rugby league's 100 greatest players, as well as being an automatic selection for the Australian Rugby League's "Team of the Century".